Unlock the Power of Exponents with the Power Function

 Example 1: Raising to a Scalar Power

-By using the power function, we can easily raise each element in the base array to the power of 2, resulting in a new array with the squared values.
+By using the power function, we can easily raise each element in the base array to the power of a specified scalar exponent.

 Example 2: Raising to an Array of Powers